Installing wall insulation

 Check local building consent requirements

-Retrofitting wall insulation needs a building consent unless your local council has granted an exemption.
+Retrofitting wall insulation needs a building consent unless your local council grants you a discretionary exemption.
 Either way, it must comply with the Building Code.
 Find out about requirements through your local council.

 Ensure your wall cavities are dry

 Leaks or moisture issues in wall cavities can be worsened by installing insulation, leading to timber decay and toxic mould growth.
 To make sure that the outside cladding and flashings are in good condition, and there are no hidden plumbing leaks, consult a qualified builder (who is a licensed building practitioner) or a registered or accredited building surveyor.

 Check the building paper in your walls

 Building paper (wall underlay) prevents insulation from coming into contact with the outer cladding of your house, reducing the risk of moisture problems that can lead to timber decay and toxic mould growth.
 Building surveyors can check whether the building paper in your walls is intact.
 If not you can retrofit it, provided your wall is dry - refer to the NZS 4246:2016 insulation installation standard (see link below).

 Get your electrical wiring checked

 If you have existing electrical wiring inside your external walls, we recommend a safety inspection by a registered electrician.
 They can check whether your wiring is in safe condition and adequately rated so it doesn’t overheat when surrounded by insulation.
 Rewiring or circuit breakers may be required if your house has unsafe wiring.